TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/10-Task3.md

   const { send, state } = useContractFunction(weth10Contract, 'deposit');
 ```

 The `useContractFunction` hook returns an object with two properties: `send` and `state`.
 The `send` function is used to send a transaction.
-The `state` object contains a variety of fileds with information about the transaction, but we'll only use the `status` field in this task.
+The `state` object contains a variety of fields with information about the transaction, but we'll only use the `status` field in this task.
 The `status` field can have one of the following values: `None`, `PendingSignature`, `Mining`, `Success`, `Fail`, `Exception`, `CollectingSignaturePool`.
 The last one is used for sending transactions with  wallets.

 Let's now update the `handleDeposit` function to use the `send` function: